Following the last updates from the Government of Ontario we are OPEN TO THE PUBLIC and ALLOWED to ACCEPT NEW PATIENTS

 The Effect of Placement on the Cost of a Tooth Filling

 Although you may not realize it, wherein the mouth your filling needs to go can actually have a dramatic effect on the price.
 Filling teeth that are further in the back – and therefore harder to reach – are going to cost more than teeth in the front of the mouth.
-If there are complications, such as an impacted molar, that will also have an effect on the price.
+Suppose there are complications, such as an impacted molar, that will also have an effect on the price.
 For the average prices listed above, understand that teeth further back are going to be closer to the high end of the spectrum, while teeth closer to the front will be on the lower end.

 The Cost of Sedation During a Filling

-The cost of insurance will include some form of local anesthetic, a numbing agent applied that that pain should not be felt during the procedure.
+The cost of insurance will include some form of local anesthetic, a numbing agent applied that pain should not be felt during the procedure.
 However, you may discover that you require sedation in order to receive a filling.
-This may be a good idea if you have anxiety, if you are having a lot of fillings done at one time, or if you have trouble staying still during the procedure.
+This may be a good idea if you have anxiety if you are having a lot of fillings done at one time, or if you have trouble staying still during the procedure.
 Sedation is not going to be factored into the average price of a filling, so that is an additional cost that will need to be considered.
 Dental sedation is typically not covered by insurance, so the averages I have provided are the full price.

 Nitrous Oxide/Laughing Gas produces light sedation that wears off quickly and will run on average $25 to $100.